Greg Cronin: Coaching career

 In 2005, Cronin replaced Bruce Crowder as head coach of the Northeastern Huskies of the NCAA.
 Cronin inherited a team that graduated almost all of their key players from a 15–18–5 team and had little hope of competing in the short term.
 The team went 3–24–7 in 2005–06 before posting a 13–18–5 record the following year behind the development of many of Cronin's recruits.
 The team further improved to 16–18–3 in 2007–08, winning their first playoff game in years in the 2–1 series loss to the University of Vermont.
-The Huskies opened the 2008–09 season expected to contend for home ice advantage in Hockey East (4th place or better) for the first time since 1997–98.
+The Huskies opened the 2008–09 season expected to contend for home-ice advantage in Hockey East (4th place or better) for the first time since 1997–98.
 The Huskies went 23–9–4 in the regular season, leading the conference until the final day when they lost at Boston College 4–1, falling to second place in Hockey East in the process.
-Season highlights included Northeastern's first sweep of Maine in 25 years, a win over Boston College in the Beanpot for the first time since 1994, and winning 2 of 3 games against both of the previous season's Hockey East Finalists, Vermont and Boston College.
+Season highlights included Northeastern's first sweep of Maine in 25 years, a win over Boston College in the Beanpot for the first time since 1994, and winning 2 of 3 games against both of the previous season's Hockey East Finalists, Vermont, and Boston College.
 The Huskies opened the postseason by defeating the University of Massachusetts Amherst in the Hockey East Quarterfinals at Matthews Arena, 2 games to 1, with the 3rd game being won in overtime on a goal by freshman Alex Tuckerman.
-On February 18, 2011, Cronin was suspended for six games due to possible recruitment violations, but was reinstated prior to Northeastern's quarterfinal playoff series with Boston University.
+On February 18, 2011, Cronin was suspended for six games due to possible recruitment violations but was reinstated before Northeastern's quarterfinal playoff series with Boston University.
 Northeastern would win that series, capturing two of three games at Agganis Arena and make it to the Hockey East semifinals for the second time in three years, where they fell to Boston College.

 After six seasons as head coach of the Huskies, Cronin returned to USA hockey before joining the Toronto Maple Leafs as an assistant coach in 2011.
 He remained with the Maple Leafs until rejoining the New York Islanders in 2014.
 After three years as an assistant coach and one year as an associate coach, Cronin left the Islanders to become head coach of the Colorado Eagles in 2018.

+On June 5, 2023, the Anaheim Ducks hired Cronin as head coach.

+On April 19, 2025, Cronin was fired by the Ducks after 2 seasons.

-Personal
+Personal life

 Cronin lives in Boston, and he has many family connections at Northeastern.
 His father, Don, and his uncle, Jerry, both played hockey for the Huskies in the 1950s and 1960s, and his cousin Kerry played for the women's teams from 1983–86, winning three Beanpots.
 Greg Cronin spent three years playing hockey for Colby College with his older brother Donny Cronin Jr.